yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 | 📫      | must use snail mail                                  |
 | 💰      | site charges money for access or removal (whaaaat?)  |

+This list was started as a Google Doc on September 29, 2017 and was most recently updated on October 26, 2022 to include a link with a link that has more comprehensive information on removing your information from Google.

 Please send corrections or updates to [yael@yaelwrites.com](mailto:yael@yaelwrites.com).
 I will add opt-outs where users can verify that the data broker has their information before providing it, and where removal is not limited to GDPR/CCPA/etc.